-During the fiscal year ended December 31, 2017, Peter Barton Hutt, Amir Nashat, Ph.D. and Aymeric Sallin served as members of our Compensation Committee.
-Peter Barton Hutt served as chairperson of the Compensation Committee.
+During the fiscal year ended December 31, 2018, Peter Barton Hutt, Patrick Zenner, Amir Nashat, Sc.D. and Aymeric Sallin served as members of our Compensation Committee.
+Peter Barton Hutt served as chairperson of the Compensation Committee until his resignation on November 29, 2018.
+Patrick Zenner began service as chairperson of the Compensation Committee upon his appointment on November 29, 2018.
 No current member of our Compensation Committee is or has been our current or former officer or employee.
-None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of our Compensation Committee during the fiscal year ended December 31, 2017.
+None of our executive officers served as a director or a member of a compensation committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as a director or member of our Compensation Committee during the fiscal year ended December 31, 2018.